mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 only in official products.
 Everyone else is free to do whatever they like with it, including game designers playing around with different concepts.

-Is this a good time to mention that I ran a one–off a little while back where the Darrians blew up Biter’s sun with the Star Trigger?
+Is this a good time to mention that I ran a one–off a little while back where the Darrians blew up Biter's sun with the Star Trigger?
 It was the reason WHY that made it interesting...

-Nobody has the right to tell you what’s right or wrong for your own Traveller setting.
+Nobody has the right to tell you what's right or wrong for your own Traveller setting.
 You want a black hole in the Abyss Rift?
 No problem.
 There is not one in the OTU and my physics degree is squealing in protest, but it is YTU.
 You want a wormhole from the Marches to the Solomani Rim?
 Why not?
 Blow up a couple of stars with the Star Trigger?
 Knock yourself out.
 Add a few extra worlds or move them around?
 Feel free.
 Heck, you can dress the Imperial Navy in pink and orange stripes if you like.